 United We Stand, Divided We Fall

 In this age of individualism we have fallen away from deep personal relationships with each other.
-Casual, superficial connections abound, being enormously facilitated and driven by the appeal of various forms of electronic expression, like this and related websites.
+Casual, superficial connections abound, being facilitated and driven by various forms of electronic media.
 But something vital goes missing when depth is ignored: how to simply and truly be with another human being in ways that support openness, honesty, vulnerability, and freedom to change.

-The necessary first step in reclaiming this capacity, however, is to create a deep personal relationship with yourself.
-In so doing you will be faced with the multifaceted nature of your own psyche, with all its puzzling and tangled inner relationships.
+The first step to reclaim this capacity is to deepen the relationship with yourself, facing the multifaceted nature of your own psyche, with all its puzzling and tangled inner relationships.
 By affirming your worth and offering all parts of yourself compassion and unconditional positive regard (attention, acceptance, appreciation, affection, and allowing), something remarkable begins to happen.
 Defenses become visible, knots loosened, formative memories recalled, and present moment awareness strengthened.
-Welcome to the path toward self recovery and reintegration, or, if you will, personal transcendence.
+Welcome to a path toward reintegration and wholeness, or, if you will, transcendence.

 view free now